 Safety

 The Coffee Triangle is one of the safest regions of Colombia.
-In the larger cities, there is more caution, especially in Pereira.
+In the larger cities, you need to be more cautious, especially in Pereira.

 Use ATMs in shopping centers and supermarkets where you can safely withdraw cash